kokiddp/wordmove/README.md

 # Wordmove

 This is a customized solution that resolves wp-command errors occurring during database synchronization inside a Docker container, and also skips the newly added “Sandbox Mode” line that appears at the beginning of dump files when using certain versions of MariaDB.
+It also prefers MariaDB client binaries (`mariadb`/`mariadb-dump`) when available, avoiding the deprecation warning for the legacy `mysql` client on newer MariaDB releases.

 ```
 /*!999999\- enable the sandbox mode */